noyankurrd/Kruskal-Algorithm/README.md

 - Seeing Kruskal’s Algorithm in action
 - Exploring real-time graph interaction with JavaFX
 - Practicing event-driven GUI design and animation

 ---

-📝 License

-This project is licensed under the MIT License — feel free to use, modify, and share.

----